 For many who’ve lived through early traumatic experiences, the feeling of joy may be foreign.
 When we are more familiar with being unhappy and discontent, the concept of joy can be elusive.
 That doesn’t make it any less important.

-To feel joy is to recognize that there is nothing separating you from Source, the Creator, the Universe, God.
+To feel joy is to recognize that there is nothing separating you from the Source, the Creator, the Universe, and God.
 To experience that sense of Oneness is our birthright, no matter our life circumstances.

 Past life experiences play a role